 Our ferry ticket included meals, so we eventually made our way to the cafeteria when seas subsided.
 After waiting in line for an hour we were served a small cup of rice and some sort of chewy mystery meat.
 Thankfully there was also a small concession shop on board and they served beer!
 We pressed on with several strong (7% ABV) Red Horse beers to ease our anxiety and possibly allow for some sleep as the loud karaoke sessions blasted from around the corner.
 Thankfully no one sang that Titanic song.

 - We made it to our destination safe and sound.

 - Although not the most comfortable journey, it did make for an interesting adventure using local transportation.

 - Do whatever you can to make the most of an uncomfortable experience.

 Why it made the list: Cairo remains the most frustrating and difficult city we’ve ever traveled to.

 The Story: There’s a lot we loved about Egypt.
-The ancient sites were even more impressive than we had imagined, cruising the Nile was one of our favorite experiences of the past year, and we really appreciated how budget-friendly Egypt is right now.
+The ancient sites were even more impressive than we had imagined.
+Cruising the Nile was one of our favorite experiences of the past year.
+We really appreciated how budget-friendly Egypt is right now.

 However, we found Cairo to be a complete hellhole.